 Beli began as a way to fill the gap in the market for a high-quality, science-aligned men’s prenatal that would deliver optimal nutrients for sperm health.
 Our women’s prenatal vitamin is made with science-backed ingredients scientifically shown to benefit mom and baby, and most importantly, we followed the latest guidelines and recommendations for appropriate amounts of all nutrients in our formula.
 That includes the APA recommendation of 4,000 IU, which is why our women’s prenatal vitamin contains 100mcg — the equivalent of the 4,000 IU recommendation.
 Keep in mind, the average prenatal vitamin comes in around 400 IU, which means extra supplementation is critical.

-When it comes to fertility, vitamin D is one of several nutrients recommended for both women and men.
+When it comes to pre-pregnancy and pregnancy health, vitamin D is one of several nutrients recommended for both women and men.
 And if the plan is a baby, a prenatal vitamin that meets the needs of both partners — along with current recommendations for adequate amounts of vitamin D — is one of the easiest ways to ensure you’re covering all of your bases.